simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 **This article is in its longest form.
 The speech trascript will probably be slimmed down quite a bit and have many of the clarifying words, such as "some", removed for simplicity.**

 Also, I know that there might be too many headers in this article.
-My note cards for my presentation will probably
+My note cards for my presentation will probably just be headers of this article.

 ### Intro
 Do you ever get in the car and feel too tired to drive?
-Probably not very often, but you there are times when don't like having to pay attention to the road.
-Wouldn't it be nice if you could just, take your eyes off the road for a moment?
-A self-driving car (which goes my names: fully autonomous vehicle, driverless vehicle, and Pedestrian Slayer ^TM) can drive itself, but that's not an easy feat.
-The car needs training, and resources, just like you do.
-We also have to consider various complications with the hardware, the software, and user experience **[note a]** of the car.
+Probably not very often, but there are times when you get tired of having to pay attention to the road, right?
+Wouldn't it be nice if you could just, *mmmmm,* take your eyes off the road for a moment?
+Well, you're in luck!
+A self-driving car (which goes my names, such as: fully autonomous vehicle, driverless vehicle, and Pedestrian Slayer <sup>TM</sup>) can drive itself, *no supervision required,* **wink,** but that's not an easy feat.
+You see, the car needs training, and resources, just like you do.
+We also have to consider various complications with the hardware, the software, and the user experience **[note a]**.

 ### Hardware
 #### Costs